LeoH10462/Sephora/README.md

 7. **Data Splitting**:
    - The dataset will be split into training, validation, and test sets to evaluate model performance on unseen data effectively.

+8. **Parsing and Transforming the size column**:
+   - The size column contained a mixture of text-based volume measurements (e.g., "5 x 0.16oz/5mL") and missing values (no size).
+     - If the size was listed in milliliters (mL), we extracted the numeric value.
+For sizes in ounces (oz), they were converted to milliliters using the conversion 1 oz=29.5735 mL1 \, \text{oz} = 29.5735 \, \text{mL}1oz=29.5735mL.
+     - Missing values (no size) were replaced with 0.
+9. **Target Variable Transformation**:
+   - The target variable, price, had a skewed distribution, with a small number of high-priced products causing an imbalance.
+   - To stabilize variance and improve the model's performance, we applied a log transformation using: y=log⁡(1+price)y = \log(1 + \text{price})y=log(1+price)

 ---